Graduate Program - Ph.D. Degree in Anthropology

 Admission to the Program

-Each student entering the doctoral program from a Master's program other than the MA program at SIU Carbondale's Department of Anthropology will be scheduled for a meeting with the Graduate Studies Committee and an initial assigned advisor during the week before Fall semester classes begin.
+Each student entering the doctoral program from a Master's program other than the MA program at SIU Carbondale's Anthropology will be scheduled for a meeting with the Graduate Studies Committee and an initial assigned advisor during the week before Fall semester classes begin.

-The purpose of this meeting is to allow the Graduate Studies Committee, the initial advisor, and the entering student to discuss areas of study at the Master's level that satisfy the SIU Carbondale Department of Anthropology's requirement that all graduate students demonstrate competence in the four sub-disciplines.
+The purpose of this meeting is to allow the Graduate Studies Committee, the initial advisor, and the entering student to discuss areas of study at the Master's level that satisfy the SIU Carbondale Anthropology's requirement that all graduate students demonstrate competence in the four sub-disciplines.
 Entering students are encouraged to submit master's level course syllabi and samples of graded papers or exams to the Graduate Studies Committee and initial advisor to aid in evaluating the student's breadth of competence.

 If the student's record at the Master's level is considered to demonstrate deficiencies in any of the sub-disciplines, the Graduate Studies Committee and initial advisor will agree upon an appropriate list of Core Courses and/or other courses that the student must complete prior to attaining doctoral candidacy.
 The distribution requirements for the MA at SIU Carbondale will serve as the general guideline for determining these required courses.